SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 ```

 This snippet not only describes the runtime environment of the new module, it also injects the URL of the deployed `srv` module during deploy time.

-> Take care to use correct whitespace in this file when adding this section - the YAML file format is very sensitive!

 ### 3. Add a Fiori sandbox environment to the UI index page